chef/chef-web-docs/content/config_rb_client.md

     {{< note spaces=4 >}}

-    Must be set to `false` up to Chef Client 13.11.3 to gather the standard return code offered by `exit_status true`.
+    Must be set to `false` up to Chef Infra Client 13.11.3 to gather the standard return code offered by `exit_status true`.
 Later versions run as expected without changes to the configuration file.

     {{< /note >}}